AshwinSundar/Film-Strips/README.md

 	http://ffmpeg.org/download.html

-2) extra images from the video
+2) Extract images from the video

 	a) Navigate to C:\Users\Ashwin\Documents\ffmpeg-20160610-git-0a9e781-win64-static (or wherever you unzipped ffmpeg to)